Class Action Suit: by Consumers has

 party that the complainant cannot club the individual causes of action

+available to each flat buyer.
 In my view, section 12 (1)(b) of the

 Consumer Protection Act does not preclude the recognized consumer